-Herrara (2014) points out that "compared to previous generations, youth coming of age in the digital era are learning and exercising citizenship in fundamentally different ways"(20).
-The uses of social media for teaching about and for critical citizenship and dissent, as illustrated through a consideration of the Idle No More movement, hold promise for ameliorating concerns that young people are not interested in and therefore will not participate in the political realm.
+The uses of social media for teaching about and for citizenship as illustrated through a consideration of the Idle No More movement holds promise for ameliorating concerns that young people are not interested in and therefore will not participate in the political realm.
 My experiences with Idle No More have revealed to me just how deeply young people care about and want to be involved in a movement that aims to speak back to government policy that further undermines and erodes the treaty relationship in Canada.
 Although Bill C-45 was passed into legislation, the movement continues to invite Canadians to express dissent, participate in activism, and engage in new opportunities for learning about the history of the country in more ethically relational ways.
 As Middaugh & Kahne (2013) note, "new media has played an important role in helping youth engage in critical thinking about social issues" (105).
-In light of the unique historical moment of "widespread political dissent currently unfolding" around the world and its reliance on social media to critique, educate and organize, the conditions for critical citizenship education in schools and elsewhere become more possible (Stitzlein, 2012, p.
-189).
+In light of the unique historical moment of "widespread political dissent currently unfolding" around the world and its reliance on social media to critique, educate and organize, the conditions for critical citizenship education in schools and elsewhere become more possible (Stitzlein 2012, 189).